Factual/drake/README.md

 ## Basic Usage

-Drake documentation refers to running Drake as "drake".
-If you are instead running the uberjar, just replace "drake" with "java -jar drake.jar" in the examples.

 The [wiki](https://github.com/Factual/drake/wiki) is the home for Drake's documentation, but here are simple notes on usage:

 To build a specific target (and any out-of-date dependencies, if necessary):